mosaico-labs/refx/docs/md/doc.md

 //    This single object now encapsulates the vehicle's entire pose. auto T_ned_from_frd = refx::Transformation<refx::ned, refx::frd>{
     vehicle_orientation,
+    // When assigned to the Transformation translation component,
-    // The translation is the displacement vector from the NED origin
+    // `vehicle_position` is to be intended as a displacement vector
-    // to the vehicle's location.
-A Coordinate's values represent
+    // from the NED origin to the vehicle's location.
+In this way,
-    // exactly this, so .as_vector() performs the semantic conversion. vehicle_position.as_vector()
+    // it can be consistently used as algebraic operator with Coordinates. vehicle_position.as_vector() //move to Vector3D
 };

 // 3.
 This Transformation object is now the key input for functions that